elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-quadrant-movement-when-a-point-undergoes-a-270-degrees-clockwise-rotation.md

 url: /learn/mathematics/questions/explain-the-quadrant-movement-when-a-point-undergoes-a-270-degrees-clockwise-rotation
 score: -1.0
 related_article1:
-    id: 162140
+    id: 162074
+    title: >-
-    title: How are the coordinates of a point defined in relation to the origin on a coordinate plane?
+        What are the components of a coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-the-coordinates-of-a-point-defined-in-relation-to-the-origin-on-a-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-components-of-a-coordinate-plane
 related_article2:
-    id: 162159
+    id: 162143
-    title: What are the observable results of rotating geometric figures in terms of quadrant transitions?
+    title: >-
+        Describe the process of performing a 90 degrees clockwise rotation about the origin.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-observable-results-of-rotating-geometric-figures-in-terms-of-quadrant-transitions
+    url: /learn/mathematics/questions/describe-the-process-of-performing-a-90-degrees-clockwise-rotation-about-the-origin
 related_article3:
-    id: 162074
+    id: 162072
+    title: >-
-    title: What are the components of a coordinate plane?
+        What are the four main types of transformations in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-components-of-a-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-four-main-types-of-transformations-in-geometry
 related_article4:
-    id: 162145
+    id: 162151
+    title: >-
-    title: What is the coordinate rule for a 90 degrees clockwise rotation?
+        What is the coordinate rule for a 90 degrees counterclockwise rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-coordinate-rule-for-a-90-degrees-clockwise-rotation
+    url: /learn/mathematics/questions/what-is-the-coordinate-rule-for-a-90-degrees-counterclockwise-rotation
 related_article5:
     id: 162078
+    title: >-
-    title: What are the similarities and differences between a 90 degrees clockwise rotation and a 270 degrees counterclockwise rotation?
+        What are the similarities and differences between a 90 degrees clockwise rotation and a 270 degrees counterclockwise rotation?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-similarities-and-differences-between-a-90-degrees-clockwise-rotation-and-a-270-degrees-counterclockwise-rotation
 ---